Efficient evaluation of quantum observables using entangled measurements: Examples of entangled measurements

 There are entangled measurements with three or more qubits for joint measurement of Pauli strings and they can be realized as similar formulations; however, we used only two-qubit entangled measurements in our experiments.
-This is because large quantum circuits are required for multipartite entangled measurements in general and it seems difficult to execute such circuits on current quantum computers due to errors.
+This is because large quantum circuits are required for multipartite entangled measurements in general and it seems difficult to execute such circuits on current quantum computers owing to possible errors that may occur.